Note that as communications are launched, information on this page will be "ungrayed" and links will be activated.

 The Bookstore collaborates with faculty members to provide students with a personalized textbook list.
 Students that have registered for class, can access their textbook list by entering their student ID at the Bookstore website.
 For textbook inquiring and ordering, go to: www.bookstores.nyu.edu.

-Hosted by Vice President of Global Student Affairs Marc Wais, parents (only) of new undergraduates are invited to a 45 minute Welcome to the University that will provide an overview of the coming weeks for new students, brief presentations on the Student Health Center, Housing, and Career Development, as well as preparing for your student's first year in college and the University's relationship with parents.
+Parents (only) of new undergraduates are invited to a 45 minute Welcome to the University that will include an overview of the coming weeks for new students, tips for what to expect during your student’s first year, and information about how parents can best access university offices and resources.
 This optional program will be offered throughout the day on a first-come-first-served basis.

 9:30am | 11am | 12:30pm | 2pm | 3:30pm | 5pm